Where We Build

 Ivy City was the Washington, DC site for the Jimmy & Rosalynn Carter Work Project 2010.

-Marhsall Heights, SE, DC: Although still in preliminary planning, we are working to build five three-bedroom town-homes within walking distance of the Benning Road Metro Station.
+We are working to build five three-bedroom town-homes within walking distance of the Benning Road Metro Station.
+Pre-development has been completed for this project, and we will launch construction at the site by January of 2016.

-Randle Highlands, SE, DC: We have been working with the Department of Housing and Community Development to create seven two-bedroom and seven three-bedroom condos.
+We have been working with the Department of Housing and Community Development to create seven two-bedroom and seven three-bedroom condominiums at this site.
+The project, which will be our largest multi-family development to date, will be under construction by spring of 2016.